Lansingburgh School community continues to honor the life of 11-year-old Ayshawn Davis

 During this hard time, the Lansingburgh School District said they are offering virtual therapy sessions for anyone who is in need.

-“We are offering some office hours for any students or staff who seem too be struggling or showing any signs of distress,” said he.
+“We are offering some office hours for any students or staff who seem to be struggling or showing any signs of distress,” Abitabile said.

 “You can’t help but love somebody like that.
 He was very well loved in this district and especially at Rensselaer Park Elementary School.
-He is going too be missed,” said he.
+He is going to be missed,” he said.

 The Lansingburgh School District said they are still collecting donations for the scholarship.